 Or, how about visiting the Textile Center in Minneapolis?
 No fussy floral prints here.
 With galleries of all kinds of textile arts, you can admire the textiles or get inspiration for your next craft project.

 The Bell Museum of Natural History is another favorite for little children.
 The touch-and-feel room can keep most little ones entertained for hours, providing mom or dad are not scared of spiders, snakes, and the other creepy crawlies that live there, too.
-(Note that the Bell Museum is currently closed as a new location is built and reopened in 2018.

 Visit a Conservatory or Greenhouse

 The bucolic image of fall, with crisp days and scarlet leaves, not-really-necessary jaunty scarves, and hot apple cider?
 Sadly the rain knocks the pretty leaves from the trees and turns them into gutter-filling slime which have to be raked and picked up.

 You can see plenty of attractive plants that someone else cleans up after when they shed at the Marjorie McNeely Conservatory in Como Park.
 The steel-and-glass building is beautiful and the rain sounds amazing pattering on the glass, making it even more rainforest-like.

 In Minneapolis, the greenhouse in the Minneapolis Sculpture Garden is smaller than the one at Como Park but equally tropical, also free, and has a gigantic Frank Gehry-designed glass fish.
 You can almost see some of the outdoor artworks in the Sculpture Garden from the greenhouse, but you really need to go and paddle in the mud to actually see most of them.
 The Walker Art Center across the road is a much better bet for art when it's raining.